tediousjs/node-mssql/README.md

 request.output('output_parameter', sql.Int);
 ```

-If you omit `type` argument of input parameter, one of predefined SQL data type is used.
+If you omit `type` argument of input parameter, module automaticaly decide which SQL data type should be used based on JS data type.
 You can define you own type map.

 ```javascript
 sql.map.register(MyClass, sql.Text);